Kvanr23/CrownstoneTestSuite/PROCEDURE.md

 This is the procedure to take, in order to test the connections.

 ## Requirements
+* Linux (It is built on Ubuntu)
 * BlueZ (Tested and built with version 5.53, so results may vary with other versions)
 * Python 3
 * Installed BluePy
 * Installed crownstone-lib-python-ble ([Installation](https://github.com/crownstone/crownstone-lib-python-ble#installing-crownstone-ble))
 * Downloaded/Cloned this repository
+* Bluenet v5.4.0 installed on a Crownstone/nRF52 devkit (connected via USB).

 ### Optional: nRF52 Development Board
 If you have a development board with Bluenet installed on it, the UART bus over USB can be used.